AdaCore/spark2014/docs/lrm/source/packages.rst

           Initializes    => (S1 => Q.State,       -- Indicates that S1 will be initialized
                                                   -- dependent on the value of Q.State X  => Q.Visible_Var) -- and X dependent on Q.Visible_Var
-                                                  -- during the elaboration of Q. is
+                                                  -- during the elaboration of R. is
       X : Integer := Q.Visible_Var;
       ...
-   end Q;
+   end R;

 .. code-block:: ada
    :linenos: